 So, you’re looking for a tech job.
 Let’s say you’re one of over 200,000 VanHackers from 150+ countries.
 You find your dream job.
 It’s your destiny.
 Well, maybe.
 Only if you don’t make one of the top job interview mistakes!

 It can happen to any of us.
 But, it is our job to match a tech job candidate with an amazing company.
 We make sure they’ve got the coding skills.
 Years of experience.
 Practically fluent in English.
 The right attitude.
 We provide all the guidance and coaching we can, every step of the way.
 But we can’t be there when it comes time to actually doing the job interview with the company!

 If you have had an interview go sideways, you can sometimes feel it right away.
 Candidates know it, even if the company doing the hiring doesn’t mention it.
 And usually, they also know exactly what they should have done!
 (Job interview questions always seem easier to manage with 20/20 hindsight.)
-We usually get all the details later.
-So, you get to benefit from their experience!

-Let’s look at some of the most common job interview mistakes job candidates make.
+Now, let’s look at some of the most common job interview mistakes job candidates make.
 Even better, let’s see how to avoid them!

 Mistake #1.
 Giving answers that are too general

 The interviewer is looking to hire an exceptional candidate.
 So, being too general is not helpful.
 Some candidates adopt this approach to try to minimize the risk of saying something dumb.
 Well, it’s a bad strategy.